Rugby union in Montenegro

 Rugby union in Montenegro is a minor but growing sport.
 The game has only recently been developed in the country since its independence in 2006.
 The governing body is the Montenegrin Rugby Union which was accepted as a member of Rugby Europe (previously FIRA-AER) at the 2014 convention held in Split, Croatia.
-It is not yet affiliated with World Rugby but is applying for membership.
+It is affiliated with World Rugby since 2024.

 History

 Traditionally, international rugby matches were played as FR Yugoslavia until 2003, and then as Serbia and Montenegro from 2003 to 2006.